What I've learned from 10 years of bike commuting

 Mounting your lights

 Bag mounted lights have a similar problem - they often droop down or angle off in strange directions and are impacted by how bent or straight your back is at any point in time.
-When riding you'll often change positions; bending down to escape a head wind or leaning back to tackle a big hill - and each time you do thtat you'll change the viability of your light.
+When riding you'll often change positions; bending down to escape a headwind or leaning back to tackle a big hill - and each time you do that you'll change the visibility of your light.

-The safest and most visible way to mount lights is to mount them to your bike; Front lights mounted to the handle bar and rear lights mounted on the seat post.
+The safest and most visible way to mount lights is directly to your bike: front lights to the handlebar, rear lights to the seat post.

-Angle your lights so they light up the road ahead of you, not the sky.
-On a flat bit of road, check out far forward your lights are illuminating to ensure that it provides you enough light to see where you are going but isn't angled high enough to dazzle people.
-Have someone else hold your bike and do a walk around to get a sense of how visible you are from different angles and what is like for other road users so you have an appreciation for how you look on the road.
+Angle your lights so they illuminate the road ahead of you, not the sky.
+On a flat bit of road, check how far forward your lights are illuminating to ensure they provide enough light to see where you are going but aren't angled high enough to dazzle people.
+Have someone else hold your bike and do a walk around to get a sense of how visible you are from different angles.

-If you run panniers, you might want to mount your lights on your rack - but be sure to check that they aren't obstructed when your bags are full.
-If you have a front rack or basket, you might be able to mount a light on it or below it.
+If you run panniers, you might want to mount your rear lights on your rack - but be sure to check that they aren't obstructed when your bags are full.

-As for what types of lights to get - my recommendation is for all four to be USB rechargeable lights, ideally with the same plug (either USB mini or USB-C) so that you can easily charge them all up at home or work and even carry a cable with you for emergency top ups.
+As for what types of lights to get: my recommendation is for all four to be USB rechargeable, ideally with the same plug (USB-C), so you can easily charge them at home or work and even carry a cable for emergency top-ups.

 Rescue kit and tools

 You should carry a rescue kit with you on every bike ride.
-You can carry this stuff in your bag, pannier, or you can keep it in a seat or frame mounted pouch.
-Personally I keep mine in a Lezyne flow caddy - its a water bottle sized caddy that is the perfect size to hold everything, it fits in a water-bottle cage and its unassuming (it looks at first glance like a water bottle) so is unlikely to be stolen.
-But if you are worried about that, it pops in and out of the cage just like a water-bottle, so is easy to remove and stash in a bag if you park outside for a while.
+You can carry this stuff in your bag, pannier, or in a seat or frame mounted pouch.
+Personally I keep mine in a Lezyne Flow Caddy - it's a water bottle sized caddy that holds everything, fits in a water bottle cage and is unassuming enough that it's unlikely to be stolen.
+It pops in and out of the cage just like a water bottle, so is easy to remove and stash in a bag if you park outside for a while.

-- 1x small container of pre-glued patches (Park tool's GP-2C Pre-Glued Super Patch kit is good and available at most bike stores)
+- 1 small container of pre-glued patches (Park Tool GP-2C is good and available at most bike stores)

 Everything in this kit is designed to get you home if the worst happens.
-A spare tube (or two - up to you and will depend on your commute distance and how much room you have on the bike) and the pre-glued patches will get you home if you have one, two or even three punctures on the way there.
-The tire levers will help you get the wheel off, while the pump gets you inflated and back on the road again.
-The multitool is great for adjustments or fixing things that have come loose or fallen off.
-The cable ties are tiny and take up hardly any space, but can be handy for quick and dirty repairs to just get you home.
-And the 20 bucks is there just in case, and will be useful if everything else fails, your phone is dead and you just need a little bit of food to get you home or a taxi to drive the last few kilometers.
+A spare tube (or two) and the pre-glued patches will cover one, two or even three punctures.
+The tyre levers will help you get the wheel off, the multitool handles adjustments and anything that has come loose, and the cable ties can get you home with a quick and dirty fix.
+The $20 is there just in case - useful if everything else fails, your phone is dead, and you need food or a taxi for the last few kilometres.

 Hand pump

-Finally you'll need a hand pump - this can be part of your kit if it fits, or attached to your bike frame (most pumps come with mounts that attach under your bottle cage).
-When choosing a bike pump, there are two main types road pumps and mountain bike pumps.
-Road pumps will push out a smaller amount of air but be able to inflate tires to higher pressures.
-They tend to be thinner and longer.
-Mountain bike pumps move more air but will top out at a lower pressure.
-They tend to be thicker and shorter.
-What pump you choose will depend on the type of tire you run on your bike - small volume and high pressure - go for a road pump, big volume and low pressure - go for a mountain bike pump.
+You'll need a hand pump - this can be part of your kit if it fits, or attached to your bike frame (most pumps come with mounts that sit under your bottle cage).
+When choosing a bike pump, there are two main types: road pumps, which push a smaller amount of air but inflate to higher pressures (thinner and longer), and mountain bike pumps, which move more air but top out at a lower pressure (thicker and shorter).
+What pump you choose depends on the type of tyre you run.

 Floor pump

-A floor pump is really simple to use, lets you instantly see the pressure as you pump and will do the job a lot quicker than any hand-pump.
-They aren't too expensive either, so are a great first thing to buy when starting out.
+A floor pump is simple to use, shows you the pressure as you pump, and does the job far faster than a hand pump.
+They aren't too expensive either, so are a great first thing to buy.

 Bike locks

-So you've spent all this time and money on getting your set up just right - now you need to protect it.
-Don't skimp on locks - a cheap cable lock is easily defeated in seconds with easy to conceal tools.
-If you are leaving your bike out for any period of time, you'll want to invest in a solid D Lock or heavy duty bike chain.
+So you've spent all this time and money on getting your setup just right - now you need to protect it.
+Don't skimp on locks.
+A cheap cable lock is easily defeated in seconds with easily concealed tools.
+If you are leaving your bike out for any period of time, invest in a solid D-lock or heavy duty chain.

-Make sure that you lock your bike to something solid - in New Zealand a lot of our street sign poles are designed to be easily removed - which means they are not secure for locking your bike to.
+Lock your bike to something solid.
+In New Zealand a lot of street sign poles are designed to be easily removed - which means they are not secure for locking your bike to.
 Find a proper bike stand or street furniture that can't be moved.

-When locking your bike, ensure that the lock goes through the frame of your bike and the back wheel.
-You can also use a cable attached to the main D lock (or a standalone cable lock, as per below) to secure the front wheel.
+When locking your bike, ensure that the lock goes through the frame and the back wheel.
+You can also use a cable attached to the main D-lock to secure the front wheel.

-No bike lock is perfect - the key is to make your bike less desirable for a thief and making it risky and time consuming to steal it.
-Locking it properly will help, as well as parking it in a public, well lit place.
+No bike lock is perfect - the key is to make your bike less desirable for a thief and make it risky and time consuming to steal.
+Locking it properly helps, as does parking in a public, well lit place.
 Remove any valuables from your bike - lights, rescue kit etc.

 Replies